Creatives Can Become Negotiating Powerhouses

 Trust me, it is not easy.
 It takes work.
 It takes failed conversations.

 I still think about the first conversation in which I tried to negotiate for more money.
-As a junior copywriter in Chicago, I was finally receiving my promotion to being a regular ol’ copywriter.
+As a junior copywriter in Chicago, I was finally receiving my promotion to be a regular ol’ copywriter.
 I still remember sitting in the big meeting room, surrounded by my boss, the executive creative director, and our head of HR.

 The conversation went like this: